owenCocjin/Grest/README.md

 ## To-Do
 - Allow for an interrupt signal to tell the server to refresh apps (instead of having to restart the entire server)
+- Implement dynamic action naming
+- Update ```conn.genericFailed()``` so the server doesn't return a 200 OK with it.
+Because it's a generic error the return status will probably just be a 500 Internal Server Error, but will still be customizable by the user
+- Enable ```multipart/form-data``` parsing
+	(Update 1): Created new method of parsing Content-Type headers.
+Just need to write the parsing function and it should be done!
+	(Update 2): It is splitting by boundaries, but only one file can be properly processed at a time it seems (at least when multiple files are send via cURL)
 - [Completed 2022.07.25] ~~Accept GET url args~~
 - [Completed 2022.08.21] ~~Implement a "base" action, where any request that doesn't match an existing action will redirect to the "base" action.
 See [Base Actions](#base-actions).
 	(Update 1): Having issues with getting the Method class to detect the base action~~
-- Implement dynamic action naming
-- Update ```conn.genericFailed()``` so the server doesn't return a 200 OK with it.
-Because it's a generic error the return status will probably just be a 500 Internal Server Error, but will still be customizable by the user

 ## Bugs
 - [False Positive 2022.08.17] ~~Sending a request with Content-Length header of 0 will crash the assigned thread~~ Requests with Content-Length of 0 will **not** be parsed because a 0 will be interpreted as boolean ```False```